mr-video/Render96ex/enhancements/README.md

 Call the `debug_box` function whenever you want to draw one. `debug_box` by default takes two arguments: a center and bounds vec3f.
 This will draw a box starting from the point (center - bounds) to (center + bounds).
 Use `debug_box_rot` to draw a box rotated in the xz-plane.
 If you want to draw a box by specifying min and max points, use `debug_box_pos` instead.

+## FPS Counter - `fps.patch`

+This patch provides an in-game FPS counter to measure the frame rate.

 ## iQue Player Support - `ique_support.patch`